tmobile/magentaA11y/_checklist-native/radio.md

 ### **Developer Notes**

-- Radio buttons allow users to select an item from a predefined list of options.
+- Radio buttons allow users to select an item from a predefined list of options
-- Use a native element rather than a custom element because it will announce the correct built-in screen reader announcements without additional development effort.
+- Use a native element rather than a custom element because it will announce the correct built-in screen reader announcements without additional development effort
 -  A radio button should toggle between selected and unselected states.
 It should not automatically navigate the user to another field or screen when selected, as that may cause a change of context.
-Revealing new information on the same screen as a result of activating a radio button is usually not a change of context.
+Revealing new information on the same screen as a result of activating a radio button is usually not a change of context
 - Name, Role, State must be announced when focus is on the control.
-Announcing the label before the radio button does not meet this requirement.
+Announcing the label before the radio button does not meet this requirement

 ### Name